Special Sessions

 • Miranda Quijano Monzón, Project Support Manager ERTICO

-Advancing Inclusive Transportation through CCAM: The Role of Knowledge-driven innovation tools
+Advancing Inclusive Transportation through CCAM: The Role of Knowledge-driven Innovation Tools

-• Anna Antonakopoulou, Smart Mobility Research Division leader, Senior Researcher, I-SENSE Group of ICCS, NTUA
+• Anna Antonakopoulou, Smart Mobility Research Division Leader, Senior Researcher, I-SENSE Group of ICCS, NTUA

 Co-designing inclusive and sustainable urban mobility through collaboration and innovation